litehelpers/android-database-sqlcipher-build-fix/README.md

 ## android-database-sqlcipher with some customizations

 - configures database with `SQLITE_DBCONFIG_DEFENSIVE` to avoid potential corruption due to user-provided SQL
+- build-release generates JAR as well, easily usable by Cordova plugin for example

 <!--
 ### Download Source and Binaries